DV1712/tiger-tail/README.md

-  # Build Assistance Request

-  This is a code bundle for Build Assistance Request.
-The original project is available at https://www.figma.com/design/fFHvmCgo7Z4Hbc4Ta6YF5y/Build-Assistance-Request.
+# Tiger Tail

+An academic collaboration and opportunity platform for RIT students and faculty.
+Tiger Tail combines a gig marketplace with a research hub to facilitate academic tasks, research participation, and scholarly collaboration within the RIT community.

+## Features

+- **Gig Marketplace**: Post and accept academic tasks and life gigs with TigerCredits compensation
+- **Research Hub**: Find research opportunities, recruit participants, seek peer reviews, and showcase publications
+- **User Profiles**: Build reputation through completed gigs and research contributions
+- **Real-time Updates**: Stay connected with instant notifications and messaging

 ## Running the code

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.